KannonZenetism/zenetism-field-physics/field-physics/fpx/entropic-self-exhaustion-and-centropic-endurance.md

 **Centropic Cycle:**
 `C↓→E→C↑→⚫`

-The centropic arc descends into embodiment (Declivous Centropy), diversifies through form, and returns acclivously toward ⚫ Aion.
+The centropic arc moves declivously into embodiment (Declivous Centropy), diversifies through form, and returns acclivously toward ⚫ Aion.
 At sufficient coherence, the centropic arc may continue beyond Aion into the trans-structural ground of 🕳️ Zenon — the only arc capable of doing so.

 **Entropic Cycle:**
 `E↑→E→E↓→♾`